zuplo/docs/docs/conferences/conference-prize.md

 ---

-## Share an example API using Zuplo to win!
+## Deploy a gateway to the edge in seconds

 :::caution